zoonoo/azure-docs.ko-kr/articles/virtual-desktop/app-attach.md

     ```

-6.  방금 복사한 볼륨 GUID를 사용 하 여 **\$volumeGuid** 변수를 업데이트 합니다.
+6. Update the **\$volumeGuid** variable with the volume GUID you just copied.

-7. 관리자 PowerShell 프롬프트를 열고 사용자 환경에 적용 되는 변수를 사용 하 여 다음 PowerShell 스크립트를 업데이트 합니다.
+7. Open an Admin PowerShell prompt and update the following PowerShell script with the variables that apply to your environment.

     ```powershell
     #MSIX app attach staging sample